psv-plugins-archive/reskype/README.md

 # reSkype

-Overwrites the application blacklist in SceShell (Enables Skype apps on 3.65+)
+Just a simple plugin to enable the Skype app on 3.65+

 Install under \*main